 - Bikes must be returned every 30 minutes to avoid additional fees

 For first-time users, a single trip will cost $2.50 for 30 minutes.
 After that, pricing will vary based on the amount of time you use the bikes, and in the future will be based on your Mobike score.
-Everyone starts with a score of 550, which will change based on user behavior.
+Everyone starts with a score of 550, which will change based on user behaviour.

 Observing traffic rules, parking in Mobike Preferred Locations (MPL) regular use will increase your score, whereas unsafe riding, vandalism and parking in off-limits locations will lower your score.
 If your score drops below 100 your account will be suspended.

-Along with a few other bike sharing services, Mobike has attempted to reduce the risk of poor user behavior and bike litter through geofencing, where virtual perimeters are set up around preferred areas.
+Along with a few other bike sharing services, Mobike has attempted to reduce the risk of poor user behaviour and bike litter through geofencing, where virtual perimeters are set up around preferred areas.
 Using GPS on its bikes and the Mobike app, the company will message users when they exit a geofenced area.
 Users are rewarded or penalised based on whether on not they park in these geofenced MPL.